Should You Invest in Coterra Energy Inc (CTRA) Now? - News Heater

-Coterra Energy Inc (NYSE: CTRA) has a higher price-to-earnings ratio of 9.22x compared to its average ratio,, and the 36-month beta value for CTRA is at 0.31.
+Coterra Energy Inc (NYSE: CTRA) has a higher price-to-earnings ratio of 9.27x compared to its average ratio, and the 36-month beta value for CTRA is at 0.30.
 Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 3 rating it as “overweight,” 15 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023